This is a transcript of a recording from an early talk given

 “We Yogis can do anything but we cannot heal everyone.”

-Here in the west, I have not seen anyone cast out spirits.
-I have been told that some priest do it.
+Here in the West, I have not seen anyone cast out spirits.
+I have been told that some priests do it.
 The R.C. church has priest trained to do this work.
 I have never seen it.
 I have seen my teacher cast out an evil spirit from a boy.
 It was a horrific sight.
 The boy was rolling on the floor, foaming at the mouth.
 He looked like he was suffering from an epileptic fit.
 My teacher said it is not a fit but a spirit.
 He then ordered the spirit to go out.
-It is was a terrific sight.
+It was a terrific sight.
 My teacher was all dressed in white and very majestic.
 He pointed with his finger to the outline of the boy and drew an invisible line around him.
 The boy was lying on the floor, foaming and shouting.
-My teacher was saying very sternly to the spirit.
-"Go out or I will burn thee and all thy family."
+My teacher was saying very sternly to the spirit, "Go out or I will burn thee and all thy family."
 Now, I did not know he was talking to the spirit.
-I thought he was speaking to the boy, and in my ignorance, I thought was a terrible way to talk to this boy when he is in this condition, then suddenly the boy became sort of blackish in his face, or blue rather and stopped shouting and was completely calm.
-I said to myself, the boy has died, guruji has killed him!
+I thought he was speaking to the boy, and in my ignorance, I thought it was a terrible way to talk to this boy when he is in this condition.
+Then suddenly the boy became sort of blackish in his face, or blue rather and stopped shouting and was completely calm.
+I said to myself, the boy has died, Guruji has killed him!
 But after a few minutes, the boy sat up, with a perfectly normal expression on his face.
-He folded his hands in India salute and said, “thank you.”
+He folded his hands in an Indian salute and said, “thank you.”
 It was so beautiful to see the boy well.
 He rose and left with his father.
 He was from one of the local villages and he went home.
-I turned to my guruji and said, “well I never saw anything like this in the West.”
-He said, “Oh! this is nothing.
-When you stay with me you will see many such cases and much more of this sort of thing, It is nothing.
+I turned to my Guruji and said, “Well, I never saw anything like this in the West.”
+He said, “Oh, this is nothing!
+When you stay with me you will see many such cases and much more of this sort of thing.
+It is nothing.
 It is the grace of God.
 We are given that.
 But we don’t care for powers, we are not after these things.”

 One day I received a letter from a friend.
 She was not exactly a friend as she had hurt me very much.
-She was ex-friend and then she became a sort of enemy.
+She was an ex-friend and then she became a sort of enemy.
 I did not like her because she hurt me very much.
-I remember when I got this letter, how much she had hurt me and caused me pain.
+I remembered when I got this letter, how much she had hurt me and caused me pain.
 The letter was not that unfriendly, but I remembered the hurts and I had very evil thoughts against her.
 Thoughts of hate… I felt very unfriendly toward her.
-Then I remembered guruji.
-Oh my God if I come in to Guriji’s presence, he will know I was thinking these bad thoughts and it is bad for me.
+Then I remembered Guruji.
+Oh my God, if I come into Guriji’s presence, he will know I was thinking these bad thoughts and it is bad for me.
 So I tried to forget it.